dolphindb/api-csharp/README.md

 db.createPartitionedTable(t,tbName,'ctimestamp')
 ```

-DolphinDB provides the loadTable method to load distributed tables and append data via tableInsert.
-The specific script examples are as follows:
+Use function `loadTable` to load a distributed table.
+Use function `tableInsert` to append data to the table.

 ```
 public void test_save_table(string dbPath, string tableName, BasicTable table1)